Explicit Estimators for Loss Tomography: Properties of Composite Likelihood Estimator

-\end{IEEEproof} Lemma \ref{local maximum} shows that although $lm_k(x)$ only considers a part of the observations obtained from an experiment, it can be an unbiased estimator of $A_k^{\#(x)-1}$.
-To simplify the following discussion, we call $lm_k(\cdot)$ local estimator.
-Accordingly, the estimate obtained by $lm_k(\cdot)$ is called local estimate and denoted by $\widehat lm_k(\cdot)$.
-Based on lemma \ref{local maximum} we have \begin{theorem} $(\widehat lm_k(x))^{\frac{1}{\#(x)-1}}, x \in \Sigma_k$ is an unbiased estimate of $A_k$. \end{theorem} \begin{IEEEproof} This can be obtained directly for lemma \ref{local maximum}. \end{IEEEproof} Since $A_k(|d_k|)$ is the $|d_k|-1$-th root of $lm_k(d_k)$, we can conclude that $A_k(|d_k|)$ is an unbiased estimator.
-Apart from $A_k(|d_k|)$, we are not able to prove other $A_k(i)$s are unbiased estimators since we are not able to prove
+\end{IEEEproof} Theorem \ref{local maximum} reveals such a fact that although using a part of the observations obtained from an experiment, we can have an unbiased estimator of $A_k^{\#(x)-1}$.
+To simplify the following discussion, we call $Al_k(x)$ the local estimator based on $x$ and the estimate obtained by $Al_k(x)$ the local estimate of $x$, denoted by $\widehat Al_k(x)$.
+Given theorem \ref{local maximum} we have \begin{corollary} $(\widehat Al_k(x))^{\frac{1}{\#(x)-1}}, x \in \Sigma_k$ is an unbiased estimate of $A_k$. \end{corollary} \begin{IEEEproof} Bring the root operation into the proof of theorem \ref{local maximum}, we have the corollary. \end{IEEEproof} Since $A_k(|d_k|)=Al_k(|d_k|)$, we can conclude that $A_k(|d_k|)$ is an unbiased estimator of $A_k$.
+For the other $A_k(i), 2 \leq i < |d_k|$, using the same procedure as that used in theorem \ref{local maximum}, we can prove the unbiasedness of them and have the following theorem. \begin{theorem} $\hat A_k(i), i \in \{2, \cdot\cdot, |d_k|\}$ are unbiased estimates of $A_k$. \end{theorem} \begin{IEEEproof} To prove this theorem, we need to prove